bramjot14/Games_Store/README.md

 # Games_Store
-Certainly!
-Let's dive into a detailed description of this board games store website:
+Detailed description of this board games store website:

 ### HTML Structure:
 The HTML document sets up the structure of the board games store website.
 It includes: